 Recently, the GOE held discussions with stakeholders regarding development of a national condom strategy.
 Efforts to improve condom procurement, distribution, and programming are currently led by the GOE, PEPFAR and DKT and funded by multiple donors, with DKT procuring 60% of male condoms and the USG 20%.
 Strengthening the system will likely be a part of the national condom strategy and is an area in which PEPFAR may program resources.
 During this next year, the USG will double its procurement of condoms to address potential shortages and stock-outs and through its programs the number of condom access points will be increased.
 Female condoms are not currently procured by the USG for Ethiopia, but will be a part of programming for FSWs under the new MULU Prevention Project.
-In the upcoming year, lubricant will be procured for programs targeting MSM.
+[REDACTED]